SetProtocol/STIPS/STIPS/STIP-009.md

 function initializeExtension()
 ```

-+ Require that extension exists and it's state is *PENDING*
++ Require that extension calling method has been added and it's state is *PENDING*
 + Set *extensionAllowlist[msg.sender]* to *INITIALIZED*
 + Add *msg.sender* to *extensions* array
 + emit *ExtensionInitialized* event